ba-careerpath-7/Pokemon_Pokedex_MEGA_Project/README.md

 * **Handling Class Imbalance:** With only **6%** of the population being "Legendary," I prioritized models (like XGBoost) that handle sparse target variables without overfitting.

 * **Stack:** Python (NumPy, pandas, matplotlib, seaborn, scikit-learn, XGBoost, TensorFlow/Keras, Plotly, YellowBrick, SciPy)

+**Thirdly**, I tried to gather insights about which machine learning model had the best metric and if we found any discoveries about Pokemon data as a whole.

 ---